 malcolm-web displays these results for engineers.
 Before I started as an intern, there was one developer working on the web app.
 The developer left Capital One and, apart from a README depicting the folder structure and how to run the web app (the usual

 npm run build), there was little knowledge transfer.

 The web app is built with React (front end) and Flask (back end).
-Flask is used to fetch assets from S3 to be served to the front end and as a proxy for authenticating with S3 (so the secret/password for S3 authentication is on the server and not in the user's browser).
+Flask is used to fetch assets from S3 to be served to the front end and as a proxy for authenticating with S3.
 React is used to display assets from Flask.

 I added new components and routes to the front end and new API endpoints to the back end.
 The below is a detailed list of additions and changes made.